 4. Making your Offer

-At this step, you must determine the maximum you will pay for the property.
+You’ve found the right property, and now you must determine the maximum you will pay for the property.
 Remember, this is the amount you will pay to purchase the property, not the total amount you will have invested after renovations.
 Take the amount you are willing to invest, which you should know from section one, and then subtract the cost of repairs, which you discovered in section 3.
-This is the maximum purchase price you are willing to pay for the rental house.
+This is the maximum purchase price you will pay for the rental house.
 (Never pay too much for a rental house.
 I can’t say that enough).

 Before you make your offer, you must understand why the seller is selling the property.
-In most cases, the seller needs a compelling reason to sell you a house below market value.
-Once you know this reason, you can craft an offer that addresses the specific situation.
+In most cases, the seller needs a compelling reason to sell you a house below the housing market value.
+Once you know this reason, you can craft an offer addressing the specific situation.

 This initial offer will contain any caveats for sale, but I recommend not having any caveats when making an offer for a rental house.
 Your goal is to buy below market value, so you want to make the transaction as simple and hassle-free as possible.
 When purchasing your first rental property, it’s a good idea to have a 14-day due diligence clause and use that time for a professional home inspection.
 This inspection is valuable while you are learning the business.